yjh0410/yolov2-yolov3_PyTorch/README.md

 You can run ```python train_voc.py -h``` to check all optional argument.

-By default, I set num_workers in pytorch dataloader as 0 to guarantee my multi-scale trick.
-But the trick can't work when I add more wokers.
-I know little about multithreading.
-So sad...

 ### COCO
 ```Shell
 python train_coco.py -v [select a model] -hr -ms --cuda